-- Mogotes Metals paid \$550,000 in cash to the Company at the Initial Closing - At the Initial Closing, Mogotes Metals purchased 9,000,000 units of the Company (each, a "Unit") by way of a private placement (the "Private Placement"), at a price of \$0.05 per Unit, with each Unit consisting of one common share of the Company (each, a "Share") and one warrant of the Company (each, a "Warrant") for gross proceeds of \$450,000.
-Each Warrant will entitle the holder to purchase one Share (each, a "Warrant Share") at an exercise price of \$0.08 per Warrant Share for a period of three years from the date of issuance. - At the Initial Closing, Mogotes Metals issued 10,714,285 common shares of Mogotes Metals (each, a "Mogotes Share") to the Company. - To acquire a 100% interest in the Project, Mogotes Metals must issue additional Mogotes Shares (the "Additional Shares") to the Company having a value of \$1,500,000 (the "Final Amount") on or before the first anniversary of the Initial Closing (the "Final Closing Date").
-The number of Additional Shares will be determined by the volume-weighted average trading price ("VWAP") of the Mogotes Shares on the TSX Venture Exchange (the "TSXV") for the 15-trading days immediately preceding the Final Closing Date, subject to a minimum price of \$0.1125 per Additional Share (the "Minimum Price").
-If the VWAP is below the Minimum Price, Mogotes Metals will pay the difference in cash or, with the approval of the TSXV, issue additional Mogotes Shares.
-Mogotes Metals may also elect, at its discretion, to pay the entire Final Amount in cash. - Mogotes Metals will grant to the Company on the Final Closing Date a 1.5% net smelter returns royalty in respect of the Project.
-Mogotes Metals will have the right to purchase 0.5% of the Royalty for \$2,000,000 (such that the resulting Royalty will be reduced to 1% of the net smelter returns).
+- The Company has received \$550,000 in cash and issued 9,000,000 units through a private placement on March 26, 2025 ("Initial Closing Date"), with each unit consisting of one common share in the capital of Company (each, a "Share") and one warrant of the Company (each, a "Warrant") for gross proceeds of \$450,000.
+Each Warrant will entitle the holder to purchase one Share (each, a "Warrant Share") at an exercise price of \$0.08 per Warrant Share for a period of three years from the date of issuance (see also Note 6). - MOG issued 10,714,285 common shares of MOG (each, an "Option Share") to the Company on Initial Closing Date and such number of additional Option Shares (the "Deferred Option Shares") having a value of \$1,500,000 (the "Final Amount") to be issued on or before the first anniversary of the Initial Closing Date (such date being, the "Final Closing Date") determined in accordance with the Amending Agreement, provided that, MOG may satisfy this obligation by paying the Final Amount in cash to the Company on the Final Closing Date, in lieu of the Deferred Option Shares; and - MOG will grant to the Company on the Final Closing Date a 1.5% net smelter returns royalty in respect of the Project.